Make face masks, face wipes, draught excluders and more with spare fabric

 - You'll need a piece of fabric about 32cm x 22cm – approximately double the width of a regular disposable mask.
 If you already have one of a type that fits you, it can be useful to look at as you make your mask.

 - Fold the fabric in half, and pin it together while you sew together.
-This is the middle on the back (check the second-image right side out if this doesn't make sense) – either leave a gap of about 5cm to turn it out later, or you can leave a gap on the last elastic edge you sew.
+This is the middle on the back (check the second-image right side out if this doesn't make sense) – either leave a gap of about 5cm to turn it out later (and insert a filter layer when it's done), or you can leave a gap on the last elastic edge you sew.

 - If you're using old stretched hair ties as the elastic, cut them in half (trim if longer than 18cm) and check for fit before you sew – tie a knot in each end to give you something to sew into.
 Remember, when you're sewing wrong-side out, the elastic should be on the inside – then pull through the hole you leave (see below left) for right-side out and to stitch the last corner.